andrew/ultimate-awesome/README.md

 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
+- [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.
 - [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
+- [Awesome-LLM-Powered-Phone-GUI-Agents](https://github.com/PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents) - [TMLR] LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.